Terms & Conditions

 l) You will receive an invoice advising of all applicable Fees dues prior to collection by Direct Debit.

-M) All clients using our Services for non-member bookings, will be billed as per PAYG (see 4.3).
+M) All fishing clubs using our Services for non-member bookings, will be billed quarterly in arrears.

 4.3 Pay As You Go Services Fees

 a) When selecting our PAYG service, service fees will be billed monthly in arrears.

 b) Invoices for PAYG service fees will be sent on or just after the 1st of each month via email.
 You will need to supply us with a billing email address in order to receive the invoice.